shuozhixu/FYRE2024/README.md

 ## Machine learning models

 Once all LAMMPS are finished, make three 3D plots.
-Do not include the `Mishin` potential results in any plot.

 The first plot uses all data based on the first seven potentials (i.e., from Cu1 to Cu7).
 In this plot, let the _x_ axis be the void size, the _y_ axis be the ISFE, and the _z_ axis be the yield strength.
 There should be 224 data points in total.